 Multi-factor authentication (a combination of something that you know, something that you have or something that you are) is one of the most effective ways to protect against unauthorised access to valuable information and accounts.
 However, in cases where multi-factor authentication is not available, a strong passphrase can often be the only barrier between adversaries and your valuable information and accounts.
-Passphrases are most effective when they are long, complex, unpredictable and unique.
+Passphrases are most effective when they are long, unpredictable and unique.
 By following this guidance, you can create stronger passphrases and avoid mistakes that adversaries exploit.

 Passwords are passé - passphrases are longer and stronger